 As a result, the exchanges’ potential for “network effect” is curtailed and the Agility/Scalability and Efficiency benefits do not meet one’s expectations.

-A following post will discuss ideas for how the TPRM ecosystem (comprising of customers, their third parties, TPRM solution vendors, certifying organizations and regulators) might overcome these challenges collectively.
+A following post will discuss ideas for how the TPRM ecosystem (comprising of customers, their third parties, TPRM solution vendors etc.) might overcome these challenges collectively.

 1. Breaches of unsecured protected health information affecting 500 or more individuals reported to U.S. Department of Health and Human Services, Office for Civil Rights